chasereckling/recipe_book/README.md

 1. After you download Recipe Book navigate to the 'recipe_book' file folder in your terminal then run the following command to install the Gemfile:

    $ bundle install

+2. Run postgres in the terminal:

+   $ postgres

+3. To create the database, type in the terminal:

+   $ rake DB:create
+   $ rake DB:migrate

-2. Run ruby app.rb in the terminal:
+4. Run ruby app.rb in the terminal:

    $ ruby app.rb

-3. In your browser navigate to the url: localhost:4567.
+5. In your browser navigate to the url: localhost:4567.

 Copyright and Licensing:
 ------------------------